angrykoala/chattie/README.md

 =======
 _by @demiurgosoft_
-[Chattie is in GitHub](https://github.com/demiurgosoft/chattie) Simple Java application to deploy a simple chatting server easily using Java-rmi
+[Chattie is in GitHub](https://github.com/demiurgosoft/chattie) Java application to deploy a simple chatting client-server easily using Java-rmi

 ##Instructions
 1. Run `make` to compile both, Chattie server and client